 Did You Know That A First Time DWI Arrest Can Be Charged As A Felony?

-To the average person, the idea of being charged with a felony conjures thoughts of committing a robbery, selling drugs, and the like; things that they could never imaging themselves doing.
-However, many people set the wheels in motion by simply leaving the house with their children to attend a barbeque, go out for dinner or attend a concert or a sporting event.
+To the average person, the idea of being charged with a felony conjures thoughts of committing a robbery, selling drugs, and the like; things that they could never imagine themselves doing.
+However, many people set the wheels in motion by simply leaving the house with their children to attend a barbecue, go out for dinner or attend a concert or a sporting event.

 Since the passage of Leandra’s Law, the common thread I have found in speaking with and representing clients, many of whom have never had so much as a parking ticket in their lives, is that they were unaware that by simply adding a child passenger to the equation, that they are now faced with the potential of becoming a convicted felon.
 Of course, this doesn’t mean that minus the chance of being charged with a felony, that they would throw caution to the wind and drink or keep drinking, but keep in mind that even a driver with the minimum BAC level of .08 is subject to this automatic felony charge.